Bucket List: Tourist Spots and Attractions in Rome, Italy

 The Colosseum might be the most iconic symbol of Rome.
 It is the world’s largest amphitheater and a tie between the current city of Rome and the ancient Roman empire.

 Although it is a profound example of ancient Roman brutality, it is also a fantastic display of their engineering ability.
-Much of the splendor and gore of colossal entertainment was created by using trapped doors.
+The splendor and gore of colossal entertainment was created by using trapped doors.
 This made gladiators and animals appear seemingly out of nowhere.
 It is difficult for us to imagine special effects without modern technology.
 But the ancient Romans when to great lengths to entertain the masses.

 The Villa Borghese is home to the Borghese Gallery and the Borghese Gardens.
 Not to mention, it is a beautiful park to enjoy and explore in its own right.

 The Borghese Gallery is a collection of paintings, sculptures, and antiques begun by Cardinal Scipione Borghese.
-The ground floor features brilliant and moving sculptures from the 1st to the 3rd century AD.
+The ground floor features brilliant and moving sculptures from the 1st to the 3rd century A.D.
 Upstairs, you’ll find stunning paintings from the Renaissance and Baroque periods.
 (Don’t forget that tickets to the Borghese Gallery cannot be purchased at the door, they must be reserved ahead of time.)

 Roman National Museum